-The guinea pigs are the famous small house pets.
-They are the most popular small house pets because they are budget-friendly happy vegetarians!
-The cavies are so cute and lovely because they eat fresh produce and vegetarian foods.
-A vegetarian-herbivore pet can eat fruits, veggies, but also some herbs, roots, or even some flowers!
+Guinea pigs are one of the most popular small house pets mainly because they are budget-friendly, happy vegetarians!
+A herbivore pet can eat fruits, veggies, herbs, roots, or even some flowers!
 Yes, almost everything that grows from the ground.

-Daisy is a flower, it is a pretty nice white-yellow flower all of us know.
-In this article, we will see if this plant is good or not for the guinea pig.
-Daisy is a pretty flower, but it might not be so ‘innocent-looking’ for rodents.
-Opinions vary when someone says daisy is a food item for cavies.
+Daisies, for example, are beautiful flowering plants that have a nice white-yellow flower all of us know.
+In this article, you will learn are daisies edible for guinea pigs.
+Daisy is a pretty flower, but it might not be so “innocent-looking” after all, at least for rodents.

 Nutrition Facts of Daisies